PeculiarE/alx-system_engineering-devops/README.md

-A repo for Shell basics
+A repo for Shell basics and permissions